Where to buy art

 Open Studios are a great way of seeing a lot of talented and emerging artists in a small area.
 I take part in AOH Brighton and CAOS (Carshalton Artists Open Studios) every year.

-Brighton Artist Open Houses takes place in Brighton and Hove every weekend in May.
-I exhibit at the Church of the Good Shepherd in Hove with 10 other artists on the Dyke trail.
+Brighton Artist Open Houses takes place in Brighton and Hove every weekend in May June this 2021).
+I exhibit at the Church of the Good Shepherd in Hove with 10 other artists on the Seven Dials Trail.
 It is possible to get around at least 1-2 trails in a day so you would get to see a real variety of arts and crafts and artists.

 CAOS are two of my favourite weekends in the calendar where up to 60 artists in Carshalton open their doors to the public.
 In a small South London village, you will see painters, printers, photographers, textile designers, ceramicists displaying their artworks for sale.

-I am looking forward to opening the door to my new studio in Oaks park alongside Ingrid who I share the studio with.
+I am looking forward to opening the door to my Studio 9 in Oaks park .
 Everyone is welcome.
 There will be opportunities to participate in workshops and it is such a great opportunity to see and buy a variety of art direct from the artists.
 Put the dates on the calendar now and make it an annual event.
 More information on CAOS can be found here.

 Galleries have different tastes and price brackets, so you need to visit them to research them and find one that’s right for you.
 If an artist is established, they may be represented by some galleries.

 If you have found an artist you like, look up their exhibiting history and try and visit the gallery they exhibit with.
 You will probably like some of the other artists the gallery represents.
 The galleries are very happy to put you on their mailing lists and would invite you to private views.